APPLY NOW

 CO4 Use continuous functions and homeomorphisms to understand structure of topological spaces.
 3 2 3 1 2 1 3 3 2

-MAH503B DIFFERENTIAL EQUATIONS CO1 Illustrate the basic concepts differential equations 3 2 3 1 2 3 2
+MAH503B DIFFERENTIAL EQUATIONS CO1 Illustrate the basic concept of differential equations 3 2 3 1 2 3 2

 CO2 Explain the various techniques to solve the different types of differential equations 3 2 3 1 2 3 2

-CO3 To understand and apply concept of power series techinque to solve the differetinal equations 3 2 3 1 2 3 2
+CO3 To Understand and apply concept of power series technique to solve the differential equations 3 2 3 1 2 3 2

 CO2 appply the basic concepts Lebesgue integral to solve related mathematical Problems .
 3 3 2 3 3